 Account information is held in the user’s Windows registry, not in a file.
 If Outlook 98 or 2000 is in Internet Mail Only mode, you can use the Tools | Accounts | Export to export account details, but not passwords.

 Tools in the Spotlight

-Advanced Exchange Recovery (AEXR) repairs and recovers corrupted Microsoft Exchange offline storage (.ost) files.
-AEXR can scan orphaned OST files and recover mail messages and other items, including folders, posts, appointments, meeting requests, contacts, distribution lists, tasks, journals and notes.
+DataNumen Exchange Recovery repairs and recovers corrupted Microsoft Exchange offline storage (.ost) files.
+Exchange Recovery can scan orphaned OST files and recover mail messages and other items, including folders, posts, appointments, meeting requests, contacts, distribution lists, tasks, journals and notes.
 The recovered items are saved in PST format readable by Outlook, Other important features: recover attachments and deleted items, recover oversized 2GB OST files, support to convert OST files into PST files.
-Fully supports Microsoft Exchange 2010 and Outlook 2010.

 Backup, restore and migrate your Outlook 2003 and Outlook 2007 data and settings easily with OutlookBackupPro.
 OutlookBackupPro is pre-configured to save all important Outlook files and settings - you do not have to go through a list of configuration steps with this software.
 Just backup - restoring is as easy as creating a backup: select what to restore, and OutlookBackupPro does the rest.